 Directing your website traffic to a dedicated landing page for your marketing campaigns will increase conversions significantly.
 This stand-alone web page is designed with the main purpose of converting website visitors.

 Landing pages are crucial if you are running a paid advertising campaign.
-By sending people who click on your ad to a landing page, you can prevent your traffic from going to waste.
+By sending people who click on your ad to an optimized landing page, you can prevent your traffic from going to waste.

-So, instead of sending your traffic to your homepage, create a landing page where you can focus your CRO efforts.
+So, instead of sending traffic to your homepage, create a high-converting landing page where you can focus your CRO efforts.

 A/B testing is one of the most effective methods for optimizing websites and increasing conversion rates.
 This method involves creating two variants of the page you want to test and splitting the traffic between them.
 This way, you can find out which variant has a higher conversion rate and why.